Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 - **Manual Order Processing:** Orders come via email and are manually entered, increasing the risk of errors.
 - **Data Silos:** Different departments rely on separate spreadsheets and systems, causing inconsistencies.
 - **Inventory Mismatch:** No real-time updates lead to delays, overstocking, or out-of-stock products.
-- **Lack of Automation:** Approvals are slow, causing delay in order fulfillment.
+- **Lack of Automation:** Approvals are slow, causing delays in order fulfillment.
 - **Limited Reporting:** No analytics for sales trends, customer demand, or stock movement.

 🚨 These inefficiencies lead to lost revenue, delayed deliveries, and lower customer satisfaction.

 ---
 ### **The Solution – Microsoft Power Platform**
-With Microsoft Power Platform, the business operations would be into a single automated ecosystem thereby eliminating inefficiencies and ensuring seamless workflows.
+With Microsoft Power Platform, the business operations would be integrated into a single automated ecosystem, thereby eliminating inefficiencies and ensuring seamless workflows.
-For solving this problem we will use using Microsoft Power Platform such as power pages, power automate,power BI, and Dataverse.
+For solving this problem, I will use Microsoft Power Platform such as Power Pages, Power Automate, Power BI, and Dataverse.

 ✅ **Power Page** – Custom website for customer order entry.
 ✅ **Power Apps** - For managing customer orders and inventory management.

-✅ **Power Automate** – Automate inventory order approvals, notifications, and movement of customer order between departments.
+✅ **Power Automate** – Automate inventory order approvals, notifications, and movement of customer orders between departments.
 ✅ **Power BI** – Advanced analytics for sales forecasting, stock levels, and operational efficiency.
 ✅ **Dataverse** – A centralized, secure database ensuring all teams work from a **single source**.